ramasofficial/card-game-task-kilo/README.md

 ## Details:

 A monster card can have an effect but there should also be an option to add a plain monster card that does not have an effect.

 A monster card should have attack points, defense points and a name that are different for each monster card.

 All monster cards should have the same color.

-A monster card should have a name and effect that are different for each spell card.
+A spell card should have a name and effect that are different for each spell card.
 All spell cards should have the same color.

 A trap card should have a name, effect and a trigger that are different for each trap card.